 With locations in Nairobi, Mombasa, Kisumu, Eldoret, Busia, Nakuru, Kakamega, Meru, Wajir, and Kitale, Nissan Kenya shops and service centers cover all the corners of Kenya.
 This ensures Nissan owners in Kenya can get repairs done anywhere in the country using only genuine parts and certified repairmen.
 The peace of mind alone is enough to convince anyone to buy a Nissan from their dealerships.
 The dealerships sell all the latest Nissan models with some being assembled in Kenya.

-Located in Sameer Business Park in Nairobi, Mobius prides itself in designing, manufacturing, and selling vehicles specifically for the African mass market.
+Located in Sameer Business Park in Nairobi, Mobius prides itself on designing, manufacturing, and selling vehicles specifically for the African mass market.
 Its vehicles are manufactured in a purpose-built production facility in Nairobi.
 Mobius is Kenyan-owned.
-Therefore, their vehicles are designed and built with the Kenyan roads, climate, and terrain in mind.
+Therefore, their vehicles are designed and built with Kenyan roads, climate, and terrain in mind.
 Make sure you visit their showroom in Sameer Business Park and buy yourself a Kenyan car to support Kenyan businesses.
 I’m happy to have a Kenyan manufacturer in my Top 10 Places To Buy A Car in Kenya.

 Simba Corp, headquartered in Nairobi are dealers in Renault, Fuso, Mahindra, Proton, and Mitsubishi vehicles.
 They not only sell vehicles but also offer other services such as car maintenance, parts, and service for all car models.
 Simba Corp also offers fleet management services and vehicle financing services.
 Their assembly plant in Kenya manufactures Proton Saga vehicles for the Kenyan market.